Rules for Play and Conduct

 - The league will make an attempt to keep travel to a minimum by placing teams in a localized geographic region in the same schedule.

-- The PDA reserves the right to ban any player from PDA sanctioned events for un-sportsman like conduct, falsifying match report information, or playing illegally on a team.
+- The Pittsburgh Darters reserves the right to ban any player from PD sanctioned events for un-sportsman like conduct, falsifying match report information, or playing illegally on a team.

-- The PDA will mail/e-mail results of match play each week to every team captain, to keep them abreast of their standings.
+- The Pittsburgh Darters will maintain results of match play each week to every team captain, to keep them abreast of their standings.
 In the event there is an error on the standings sheet, it is the responsibility of the captain to report this to the league secretary.
 The sheet will be updated the following week.

 SECTION V - Match Formats

 - No player may play in more than one doubles match of the same game on any one league night.
 No player may play more than one singles match on any one league night.

 - In the event of less than four team members attending a match, a “phantom player” may be used to avoid forfeit.
 You may play without that player by taking a zero score as that player’s turn each round.
 If an additional team member shows up during a game in which a phantom player is being used, that person may NOT enter that game.
 The tardy player may play in following games that night.

 - Matches may be rescheduled if both team captains agree, and the league is notified prior to the scheduled night of league play.
 Rescheduled matches must be played before the next scheduled league night.
 Play it early.
 The league must be notified the day after the event was played as to the results of the match.